-This course will provide the rationale and necessity for a full range of security concepts and techniques and how to apply them to multiple operating systems.
-The course will cover methodologies for the design of operating system security and forensic techniques for operating systems.
-Also covered will be the identification of best practices in the administration, testing and security for operating systems.
+Students are provided the rationale and necessity for a full range of security concepts and techniques and how to apply them to multiple operating systems.
+Students cover methodologies for the design of operating system security and forensic techniques for operating systems.
+In addition, the identification of best practices in the administration, testing, and security for operating systems is covered.
+Continuous enrollment in DFSC 6347 is required until graduation.
 Continuous enrollment in DFSC 6347 is required until graduation.